digital-craftsman-de/deserializing-connection/README.md

 );
 ```

-In the same manner, there are multiple similar methods:
+These are the offered methods:

 - `getOne` to return one object or an exception when no result is found.
 - `findOne` like `getOne`, but returns `null` when no result is found.